ulasdinc/WgdBundle_DNN/README.md

 in the commented lines.

 Then, you can use Bundle_U_net code, which provides a U-net type convolutional neural network using Keras (details can be found in Supplement 1, Section 7 of the article).
 The propagated patterns are your inputs to be reconstructed.
 The ground-truths are the original input patterns you provided to BPM as inputs.
 You can train the network by providing these pairs.
 In the Bundle_U_net code, you will see optional sections for adding a synthetic background noise and removing the cladding light.
-Please see the explanations given in the commented lines of the code.
+Please see the explanations given in the commented lines of the script.

 For further questions, please send an email to niyazi.dinc@epfl.ch